aws-solutions/video-on-demand-on-aws/README.md

 ### Pre-requirements:
 * [AWS Command Line Interface](https://aws.amazon.com/cli/)
-* Node.js 8.x or Python 3.x
+* Node.js 10.x and Python 3.x

 ### 1. Create an Amazon S3 Bucket.
 The CloudFormation template is configured to pull the Lambda deployment packages from Amazon S3 bucket in the region the template is being launched in.
 Create a bucket in the desired region with the region name appended to the name of the bucket. eg: for us-east-1 create a bucket named: ```bucket-us-east-1```

 ### 2. Create the deployment packages:
-Run the build-s3-dist.sh script, passing in 2 variables:
+Run the build-s3-dist.sh script, passing in 3 variables:
 * CODEBUCKET = the name of the S3 bucket (do NOT include the -region extension)
+* SOLUTIONNAME = name of the solution (video-on-demand-on-aws)
-* CODEVERSION = this will be the subfolder containing the code (video-on-demand-on-aws/*codeversion*).
+* v4.3.0 = this will be the subfolder containing the code

-This will:
-* copy the console files to ./deployment/dist/.
-* copy the CloudFormation template to ./deployment/dist/ and updates the source code mappings.
-* zip and copy the source code to ./deployment/dist/

 Example:
 ```
   cd deployment/
+  chmod +x ./build-s3-dist.sh
-  ./build-s3-dist.sh bucket 1.01
+  ./build-s3-dist.sh bucket video-on-demand-on-aws 1.01
 ```
 This will update the CloudFormation template mappings:
 ```